A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

 \subsection{Single-DOF Structural System}

 \paragraph{Dynamical System}

-To connect the abstract discussion of attention-as-autoregression in Section~\ref{sec:AR} with a physically interpretable example, we now consider a single-degree-of-freedom (SDOF) linear oscillator, whose discrete-time dynamics admit an exact low-order autoregressive representation.
+To connect the abstract discussion of attention as autoregression in Section~\ref{sec:AR} with a physically interpretable example, we now consider a single-degree-of-freedom (SDOF) linear oscillator, whose discrete-time dynamics admit an exact low-order autoregressive representation.
 This setting allows us to explicitly compare the coefficients of the physical AR model with the effective coefficients induced by a single attention head, and to interpret the results directly.
-By focusing on an attention-only architecture, we isolate the linear operator induced by self-attention and assess when it can, and cannot, reproduce the signed recursive structure of the underlying dynamics.
+By focusing on an attention-only architecture, we isolate the linear operator induced by self-attention and assess when it can, and when it cannot, reproduce the signed recursive structure of the underlying dynamics.
 The governing equation of motion of the considered second-order SDOF system is given by:

-where \(m\), \(c\), and \(k\) denote the mass, damping coefficient, and stiffness, respectively.
+where \(m\), \(c_d\), and \(k\) denote the mass, damping coefficient, and stiffness, respectively.
 Only the displacement response \(x\) is assumed to be available.
-In the present study, we fix \(m = 1~\mathrm{kg}\) and \(c = 0.5~\mathrm{Ns/m}\), corresponding to a lightly damped (underdamped) regime.
-For an initial stiffness of \(k = 2000~\mathrm{N/m}\), the natural frequency is obtained as:
+In the present study, we fix \(m = 1~\mathrm{kg}\) and \(c_d = 0.5~\mathrm{Ns/m}\), corresponding to a lightly damped (underdamped) regime.
+For an initial stiffness of \(k = 2000~\mathrm{N/m}\), which gives a natural frequency of:

 A sampling frequency of \(25~\text{Hz}\) (\(\Delta t = 0.04~\text{s}\)) ensures adequate temporal resolution satisfying the Nyquist criterion.